Director, Marcus Orr Center for the Humanities, Associate Professor

 Ph.D., University of California, Los Angeles, 2013

 Donal Harris specializes in U.S. literature from the Civil War until the present, particularly the relationship between American literature and the many social institutions that have taken part in producing, circulating, and judging it.
-He is the author of On Company Time: American Modernism and the Big Magazines (Columbia University Press, 2016) and his essays have appeared in PMLA, Modern Language Quarterly, Open Library of the Humanities, and the Los Angeles Review of Books, among other venues.
-His current book project, Reading Like a Realist, asks why contemporary novelists, poets, visual artists, and scholars alike have found the long-repudiated term "realism" to be such a powerful and positive descriptor of their intellectual work, and finds that the aesthetic and methodological debates over realism in the twenty-first century are part of a longer, contested history of proper and improper modes of reading and writing that date to the early twentieth century.
-He is the recipient of the 2016 Early Career Research Award, presented by the College of Arts & Sciences, and in the Spring 2016 he was a Faculty Fellow at the Marcus Orr Center for the Humanities.
+He is the author of On Company Time: American Modernism in the Big Magazines (Columbia University Press, 2016) and essays in PMLA, Modern Language Quarterly, Open Library of the Humanities, and the Los Angeles Review of Books, among other venues.
+His current project is a partnership with the Cossitt Branch of the Memphis Public Library to produce a multi-platform history of public libraries in the South.
+His work has been supported by the Marcus Orr Center for the Humanities, the American Council of Learned Societies, and the Remembering George Riley at MLK50 Fund.

 - On Company Time: American Modernism in the Big Magazines (Columbia University Press, 2016), in Modernist Latitudes Series.

-- "Getting Real: From Popular Modernism to Peripheral Realism."
-After the Program Era, ed.
+- “Getting Real: From Popular Modernism to Peripheral Realism.”
+After the Program Era. ed.
 Loren Glass.
-(University of Iowa Press, 2017.
+University of Iowa Press, 2017.
 219-232.
 New American Canon series.